 I think the ends justifies the means.

-What kind of clothing do you like to where during winter?
+What kind of clothing do you like to wear during winter?

 Ski jacket or sweater